 Since the launch of GiveOut, additions have been made to the Board of Trustees to foster good governance, specialist skills and greater diversity.
-At the time of writing, the Board comprises a group of 11 Trustees; 6 of whom identify as men and 5 as women; 10 of whom identify as cis and 1 who identifies as trans; 10 of whom identify as LGBTQI and 1 who identifies as a straight ally; 10 of whom identify as white and 1 of whom identifies as a person of colour.
+At the time of writing, the Board comprises a group of 10 Trustees; 5 of whom identify as men and 5 as women; 9 of whom identify as LGBTQI and 1 who identifies as a straight ally; 9 of whom identify as white and 1 of whom identifies as a person of colour.